jatin7gupta/node-assignment-test/README.md

 # Node Todo app Nagarro August 2017

-This app was made to learn different aspect of Node, Express and some HTML and CSS
+This app was made to learn different aspect of Node, Express and some HTML and CSS.

 ## Getting Started